Who is this article for?

 - Click Finish.

-For efficiency, we recommend waiting until your backup reaches 100% complete before you deselect any folders or files copied from your previous device to your new backup selection.
-This enables Code42 app to record that a given file has a new location, rather than backing up a new copy of that file.
+For efficiency, wait until your backup reaches 100% complete before you deselect any folders or files copied from your previous device to your new backup selection.
+This enables the Code42 app to record that a given file has a new location, rather than backing up a new copy of that file.
 As a result, you avoid repeating the potentially lengthy initial backup.

 Be careful of removing folders and files from your new backup selection.
 Deselecting folders and files immediately deletes them from your backup archive.
 You cannot restore folders or files once you delete them from your backup selection.